GabrielCastello/docker-node-express-mysql/readme.md

-# docker-node-express
+# docker-node-express-mysql

 ## Description

-Simple node express-generator running on docker w/ docker-compose for development
+Simple node express-generator running on docker w/ docker-compose for development with mySql

 ## How to run